Is it Time to Evolve Your Firm into Advisory?

 You’re likely to come up against come resistance at first, as it’s human nature to shy away from change.
 Many accountants and firms will dig their heels in the ground when thinking of changing the way they operate.
 As Edi Osborne, CEO of Mentor Plus, writes:

 “It would be so much easier to just stay with what you know, but the marketplace won’t stand still for your comfort level to catch up with the demand.”

-We’re seeing it more and more – businesses refusing to innovate along with tech advancements.
+Businesses refusing to innovate along with tech advancements become a memory.
 Remember Blockbuster?
 Their CEO laughed Netflix out of the building when they suggested Blockbuster buy their company.
-Who’s laughing now?!
+Who’s laughing now…

 Four key benefits of providing advisory services